 There are 2 ways you can light your macro photos indoors.

 A. FLASH LIGHTING.
 The brief, but very bright light of using a Speedlight or flashgun will freeze any motion from blur AND give you maximum brightness for using a small lens aperture for good depth of field.

 B. CONTINUOUS LIGHTING.
 Use a utility light or flood light at a close distance.
 You can also use a LED light panel and a high ISO setting on your camera.

 I am a lighting geek when it comes to portraits and outdoor macro shots and just about always use soft diffused light for my macro images of nature.

-These photos were shot inside in the basement were no natural lighting exists.
+The photos in this article were shot inside in the basement were no natural lighting exists.

 When I am shooting still life and indoor macro photos I often use utility lights and bounce them off of the ceiling, a wall, or white foam core.
 They come as free-standing like this one pictured and also on secure light stands.

-Warning: these are 250 and 500-watt lamps and get extremely hot.
+Warning: Some utility lamps use 250 and 500-watt bulbs and get extremely hot.
 I like them because they are so bright and give me lots of lighting for higher apertures and good shutter speeds.

 A basic tripod is all that you need if you're photographing the water drops on a table as recommended.
 The precise focusing you need to use requires a tripod to position your camera and lens in a stationary position.